 1. The islands of Tahiti were among the last places on Earth to be settled by humans.

-One of my favorite Tahiti facts is its discovery in the first place.
+One of my favorite Tahiti facts is about its discovery in the first place.

 2. Tahitian people journeyed through the Pacific Ocean aboard massive double-hulled outrigger canoes.

-Tipairuas are Tahitian traditional canoes, and they play an important role in the Tahiti population’s everyday culture.
-If you end up visiting Tahiti, definitely make sure to watch a tipairuas race.
+Tipairua is the name of a traditional canoe in Tahiti and they play an important role in the Tahititian people’s everyday culture.
+If you end up visiting Tahiti, definitely make sure to watch a tipairua race.

 While an important part of the history of Tahiti, this navigational method is now forgotten.